 The Executive Secretary shall make arrangements to ensure that any employee who is subject to national taxes on income is reimbursed tax paid on his or her salary.
 Such arrangements shall be made only on the basis that the direct costs of reimbursement are paid by the employee's home country.
 The Staff Assessment will not be levied in respect of employees who are subject to national taxes on income that cannot be reimbursed by the Executive Secretary.

 Each employee shall have their performance assessed annually by the Executive Secretary.
 A summary of the performance reviews will be provided to the Commission annually.
-The annual performance review of the Executive Secretary shall be completed by the Chairperson on behalf of the Commission.
+The annual performance review of the Executive Secretary shall be completed by the Commission Chairperson on behalf of the Commission.

 Employees may receive annual increments at the discretion of the Executive Secretary (or, in respect of the Executive Secretary, the Commission).
 There is no guarantee that any employee’s salary or wages will be increased.
 Increments shall cease once the employee has reached the highest level in the category in which he or she is serving.